Do you enjoy fantasy football but are looking for a new challenge? Start a dynasty fantasy football league!

 But how does one join a dynasty fantasy football league?
 You could search online or ask some of your fellow fantasy football owners.
 Or, you might just want to start your own league.

-What is dynasty fantasy football
+Step 1: Understanding dynasty fantasy football

 For the newbies and the uninitiated, dynasty fantasy football is a league that rolls over its rosters from year to year.
 It injects a touch of reality into your fantasy league.